JasonHaley/agentcon-boston-workshop/labs/lab1/readme.md

             metadata.get("Header 2") or
             metadata.get("Header 1") or
 ```
-The LangChain markdown splitter gives us a metadata dictionary that has the headers showing where the text chunk is nested.
-We want to use the first heading up - which most likely will be an level 2 heading but in some cases Document Intelligence is throwing in a level 3 heading.
+The LangChain markdown splitter gives us a metadata dictionary that has the headers for the markdown chunk, showing where the text chunk is nested.
+We want to use the lowest heading - which most likely will be an level 2 heading but in some cases Document Intelligence is throwing in a level 3 heading.
 Now that we have the heading for the clause, we want to categorize it.

 2. Find the **clause_classifier.py** file in the **utils** directory and open in.